 Many popular diets, on the other hand, focus on managing your intake of carbohydrates (carbs).
 Carb counting can also be important if you have Type 1 Diabetes, as it can help you to keep control of your blood glucose levels.

 There are several different ways of counting carbs, the simplest of which is to count them in grams.
 Unlike calories, there are no official guidelines to suggest how many grams of carbs you should eat a day.
-As a general rule 50-100g a day is considered a good place to start if you’re trying to lose weight – though some low-carb diets aim for a much lower intake for fast weight loss at 20-50g per day.
+As a general rule 50-100g a day is considered a good place to start if you’re trying to lose weight.

 This is where food labels come in handy, as they display how many carbs are in 100g or portion of a particular food.
 Like calories, you have to calculate the amount of carbs you’re eating, based on the weight of that food on your plate (so whether you’re counting calories or carbs, a good set of kitchen scales may come in very handy).